 HIPAA Notice and Consent

 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Stork Club must take measures to protect the privacy of your “Protected Health Information” (“PHI”).
-PHI includes information we have created or received regarding your health or payment for your health, that may be used to identify you, and that relates to (a) your past, present, or future physical or mental health or condition, (b) the provision of health care to you, or (c) your past, present, or future payment for the provision of health care.
+PHI includes information we have created or received, in any form or medium (electronic, oral, or paper) regarding your health or payment for your health, that may be used to identify you, and that relates to (a) your past, present, or future physical or mental health or condition, (b) the provision of health care to you, or (c) your past, present, or future payment for the provision of health care.

 Under federal law, we are required to:

-- Maintain the privacy and security of your PHI
+- Maintain the privacy or security of your PHI

 - Let you know promptly if a breach occurs that may have compromised the privacy or security of your PHI

 - Follow the duties and privacy practices described in this notice

 - Give you a copy of this notice

 In certain cases, state law gives more protection to PHI than federal law, and vice versa.
 In each case, we will apply the laws that protect PHI the most.

 Stork Club will not use or share your PHI other than as described in this notice unless you tell us in writing that we can.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.